Bpsrj/codsoft_task1/README.md

 - Clean and minimalistic design
 - All sections styled using pure CSS
-- Project images stored and organized
+- Images stored and organized in folder
 - Simple navigation and layout
 - Optimized for GitHub Pages deployment

 ---

 🖥️ **Note:**
-To view the website, open the live preview link above, or simply open `portfolio.html` in any modern web browser.
+To view the website, open the live preview link above,
+or simply open `index.html` in any modern web browser.
 Best viewed on both desktop and mobile for responsiveness check.

 ---

 📌 **Developed by:** *Bhanu Pratap Singh*
-🎓 **Internship Platform:** Codsoft – Web Development Level 1 task 1
+🎓 **Internship Platform:** CodSoft – Web Development Level 1 Task 1